 Back pain; diarrhea; mild cough; mild headache; nausea; nose, throat, or sinus irritation; stomach pain; stuffy nose; tiredness; trouble sleeping; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling mouth, face, lips, or tongue); difficult or painful urination; fast heartbeat; fever or chills; light-headedness; persistent cough or sore throat; severe or persistent headache or dizziness; swelling of the hands, ankles, or feet; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling mouth, face, lips, or tongue); change in how much urine is produced; difficult or painful urination; fast heartbeat; fever or chills; light-headedness; persistent cough or sore throat; severe or persistent headache or dizziness; swelling of the hands, ankles, or feet; unusual tiredness or weakness.